+Retirement Calculation Retirement Calculation

-Retirement Age Retirement Calculation Factor effective 1/01/97-6/30/00 [Current] Retirement Calculation Factor effective 7/01/00 [New]
+Retirement Age Factor effective Factor effective

+1/01/97-6/30/00 7/01/00

+[Current] [New]

 50 2.50% 3.00%

+.
 51 2.60% 3.00%

 52 2.70% 3.00%

-53 2.80% 3.00%
+53 2,80% 3.00%

 54 2.90% 3.00%

 55+ 2.99% 3.00%

-Member Option: Pursuant to the class action settlement, a Police Safety Member may choose, upon application for retirement, one of the following two options:
+Member Option: Pursuant to the class action settlement. a Police Safety Member may choose, upon application for retirement, one of the following two options:

-- The Retirement Calculation Factor in effect on July 1, 2000 with no change in the Police Safety Member's Final Compensation OR - (2) A ten percent (10%) increase in the Police Safety Member's Final Compensation, with the Police Safety Member's Unmodified Service Retirement Allowance calculated using the Retirement Calculation Factor in effect on June 30, 2000.
+- (1) The Retirement Calculation Factor in effect on July 1, 2000 with no change in the Police Safety Member's Final Compensation OR - (2) A ten percent (10%) increase in the Police Safety Member's Final Compensation, with the Police Safety Member's Unmodified Service Retirement Allowance calculated using the Retirement Calculation Factor in effect on June 30, 2000.

-This election must be made with SDCERS at the time of application for retirement
+This election must be made with SDCERS at the time of application for retirement.

-- B. Police Safety Member's SDCERS Contribution Rate Change - On July 1, 2001, Police Safety Members' contribution rates to SDCERS will be increased by 0.53%. - (2) Effective July 1, 2000, Police Safety Members' Contribution rates will increase by an additional 0.16% to pay for the cost of providing the choice of Retirement Calculation Factors described above.
-The additional 0.16% increase will be paid from the Employee Benefit Reserve described in SDMC Section 24.1507 until the Reserve is exhausted. - C. Eligibility for Industrial Disability Retirement Change
+- B. Police Safety Member's SDCERS Contribution Rate Change - On July 1, 2001.
+Police Safety Members' contribution rates to SDCERS will be increased by 0.53%.

+(2) Effective July 1, 2000, Police Safety Members' Contribution rates will increase by an additional 0.16% to pay for the cost of providing the choice of Retirement Calculation Factors described above.
+The additional 0.16% increase will be paid from the Employee Benefit Reserve described in SDMC Section 24.1507 until the Reserve is exhausted.

+C. Eligibility for Industrial Disability Retirement Change

 A Police Safety Member may be eligible for an industrial disability retirement if it has been medically determined that the Police Safety Member has become psychologically or mentally incapable of performing his or her normal and customary duties as a result of a violent attack on the member with deadly force, such as a shooting or stabbing that causes great bodily injury, and that resulted in a nervous or mental disorder.
-The violent attack must occur on or after July 1, 2000, and such application for industrial disability retirement must be submitted before July 1, 2005.
-This provision shall sunset on June 30, 2005, and no such applications may be made after that date.
+This provision shall sunset on June 30, 2010, and no such applications may be made after that date.